 - Young campaigners then spend the next five months researching, designing and delivering their campaigns in their schools, colleges, universities and wider communities

 - At the end of the five months, we reunite to celebrate the campaigners' achievements at the Stonewall Youth Awards ceremony

-Applications for this programme will open in July.
+Applications for this year's programme have now closed

 If you have any questions about the programme please contact us on firstname.lastname@example.org